Sean Waltman: Late career (2010–2019)

-On November 18, 2012, The 1–2–3 Kid returned to Chikara, when he and Marty Jannetty defeated The Heart Throbs (Antonio Thomas and Romeo Roselli) to earn their third point (for three consecutive wins) and a shot at the Chikara Campeonatos de Parejas.
-They lost the title match on December 2, at the Under the Hood internet pay-per-view, to defending champions The Young Bucks (Matt and Nick Jackson).

-In early 2013, The Kliq/DX reunited for an episode of NXT.
-In March 2013, Waltman signed a WWE Legends contract (a long-term contract which gives WWE merchandising rights to a wrestler's name and likeness, requires occasional appearances and prevents them from working for competing major promotions, but allows for independent appearances).
+In January 2013, The Kliq/DX reunited for an episode of NXT.
+In March, Waltman signed a WWE Legends contract (a long-term contract which gives WWE merchandising rights to a wrestler's name and likeness, requires occasional appearances and prevents them from working for competing major promotions, but allows for independent appearances).

 Waltman, under his real name, returned to Chikara on March 8, 2013, losing to Hallowicked.
-On March 23, 2013, in a four-way match at Jerry Lynn's retirement show in Minneapolis, X-Pac tore his anus by performing his signature Bronco Buster onto the exposed turnbuckle.
+On March 23, in a four-way match at Jerry Lynn's retirement show in Minneapolis, X-Pac tore his anus by performing his signature Bronco Buster onto the exposed turnbuckle.
 Afterward, he went back to his hotel room, where he discovered a lot of blood coming out of his clothes and went to the hospital.
 He underwent a sphincteroplasty and was released the following morning.
-On November 9, 2013, X-Pac and Lance Storm lost to Tommy Dreamer and Terry Funk in the main event of House of Hardcore 3.
+On November 9, X-Pac and Lance Storm lost to Tommy Dreamer and Terry Funk in the main event of House of Hardcore 3.

-On April 5, 2014 the night before WrestleMania XXX, Waltman joined Shawn Michaels, Triple H, and Kevin Nash at Scott Hall's WWE Hall of Fame induction, reuniting The Kliq.

 On June 14, 2014, X-Pac and Rikishi defeated Gangrel and Matt Striker at House of Hardcore 6.
-In September 2014, Waltman returned to Chikara to do commentary during the first round of the 2014 King of Trios.
+In September, Waltman returned to Chikara to do commentary during the first round of the 2014 King of Trios.

-On the January 19, 2015 episode of Raw, labelled Raw Reunion, Damien Mizdow appeared with Kevin Nash, Shawn Michaels, Scott Hall and Triple H dressed as X-Pac, only for X-Pac to confront him (finding the impersonation funny), until The Miz interrupted them to tell them that Mizdow was only his stunt double, and that the party was over.
-He appeared again with Hall and Nash, being interrupted by The Ascension, who were attempting to attack them, only to be joined by The APA and The New Age Outlaws in fending off The Ascension.
-At WrestleMania 31, X-Pac along with the New Age Outlaws and Shawn Michaels helped Triple H win his match against Sting.
-They were backstage at NXT TakeOver: Brooklyn in August 2015.
+On the January 19, 2015 episode of Raw, Damien Mizdow appeared with Kevin Nash, Shawn Michaels, Scott Hall and Triple H dressed as X-Pac, only for X-Pac to confront him, until The Miz interrupted them to tell them that Mizdow was only his stunt double, and that the party was over.
+He appeared again with Hall and Nash, being interrupted by The Ascension, who were attempting to attack them, only to be joined by The APA and The New Age Outlaws in fending them off.
+At WrestleMania 31 on March 29, X-Pac along with the New Age Outlaws and Michaels helped Triple H win his match against Sting.

-On September 4, 2016, Waltman, as X-Pac, made a surprise return to Chikara, representing DX alongside Billy Gunn in a tag team gauntlet match.
+In July 2016, X-Pac reunited with Billy Gunn in Scotland for Pro Wrestling Elite (PWE)'s fifth anniversary weekend.
+On September 4, Waltman made a surprise return to Chikara, again representing DX alongside Gunn in a tag team gauntlet match.
 The two entered the match as the final team and scored the win over Prakash Sabar and The Proletariat Boar of Moldova.
 In January 2018, Waltman returned at WWE Raw 25 Years and reunited with DX and Scott Hall.
-In November 2018, he attended NXT TakeOver: WarGames.